Trying to find the Game Center App in your latest iOS version? But it’s nowhere to be found? Well, that’s by design (Apple’s choice.)

 - Let the game fun begin!
 Each person takes a turn playing–one by one

-While playing an iMessage game, you are able to continue chatting and messaging with others as normal.
+While playing an iMessage game, you can continue chatting and messaging with others as normal.
 And having multiple active games in a single conversation or in multiple conversations is also possible.

 iOS Gaming is Multi-Player Magic!

-iOS 10 is optimized for amazing multiplayer gaming experiences.
+iOS 10+ is optimized for amazing multiplayer gaming experiences.
 A single game session now holds up to 100 players, along with smaller sessions of one, two, four, twelve, and so forth up to the 100 player maximum.
 You’re also able to set-up multiple players into teams!

 Because Game Center is now specific to individual game apps and iMessage-based, you invite and play with anyone that you message for a true multiplayer gaming experience.

 It’s also easy to send messages to multiple players or between players.
 These messages appear as Game Center notifications.

 All This Data!